After the

 decided to dispense with “high quality”.
 As a result, the first Japanese

-history of WWII, better known by its American name, “Japanese Monographs”, was
+history of WWII, better known by its name in English as “Japanese Monographs”, was

 largely a victim of haste.